terrainthesky-hub/Shopify_Data_Engineer_Challenge/README.md

-# User-login-GUI-using-python-Flask-web-framework-mySQL-database
-A simple compact user interface for login, create account and forgot password option by using MySQL database and Python Flask web framework

 ###   Fig: Home page
 ![image](https://user-images.githubusercontent.com/84184475/133938109-5af2832f-d7f3-49c6-99a7-d4a9ba6404fe.png)
 I managed to get a lot of the functionallity working but I wasn't able to get the